 It depends on your shopping habits.
 For example, Ibotta is better for earning cash rewards on groceries while Rakuten is perfect for people who primarily shop online.

 Overall, Fetch is still considered one of the best grocery rewards apps since they provide a bonus for buying items from partnership brands and offers some of the best gift card redemption options.

 It’s a tie.
-Each has their pros and cons, but why pick just one?
+We did a Fetch vs Ibotta comparison and concluded that each app had features that they really excel in.
+But why pick just one?
 Use both and maximize your rewards from scanning receipts – double-dipping is awesome!

 Reddit users who love earning rewards from scanning receipts are always discussing other apps like Fetch.
 Apps like Ibotta, Receipt Hog, and Checkout 51 are frequently brought up in conversations.

 The Bottom Line

 Of course there are more apps like Fetch that isn’t mentioned here.
 There are literally hundreds of rewards apps that pretend they’re legit and worth using.

 But after testing out all the apps available on Android and Apple, I can tell you there are much more “rewards apps” that are sketchy and not worth your time than legitimate ones.